Lens, Pas-de-Calais: History

+and the Louvre-Lens art museum was opened the same year.

+Education

+Lens is the site of one of the five campuses of the University of Artois.

 Transport

 The Lens railway station, built in 1927, is served by regional trains towards Lille, Arras, Douai, Dunkirk, Calais and Valenciennes.
 It is also connected to the TGV network, with high speed trains to Paris.
 It is served by the Lens-Béthune bus network, with bus services running across Lens and connecting it to nearby towns.
+The nearest airport is Lille Airport, which located 33 km north east of Lens.
+However, the airport provides direct routes to other parts of France, Europe and Morocco.
+The nearest major airports are Brussels Airport, located 158 km and Paris Charles de Gaulle Airport, located 179 km south of Lens.

 Sport

 Football club RC Lens plays in the town.
 Their stadium, Stade Bollaert-Delelis, was used for UEFA Euro 1984, the 1998 FIFA World Cup and UEFA Euro 2016 and the 1999 Rugby World Cup and the 2007 Rugby World Cup.